phpearth/docs/general/deployment.md

 Deploying PHP application to production or staging environment might not be so obvious task at first and requires some additional attention.

-## What Does the Deployment Include?
+## What does the deployment include?

 During deployment, the source code files are transferred with some of the following additional steps: